krishnaheda14/ForbesMarshall/README.md

 #### Machine Breakdown Simulator
 1. Expand **"⚙️ 3.
 Advanced Settings"** in sidebar
 2. Select machine from dropdown
-3. Set breakdown day and time
+3. Enter breakdown window in minutes (start time and duration)
-4. Set duration (hours)
-5. Click **"🔧 Add Breakdown"**
+4. Click **"🔧 Add Breakdown"** — you'll be prompted to recompute
-6. Click **"Compute All Algorithms"** to see impact
+5. Click **"Compute All Algorithms"** to see impact
-7. View breakdowns in Gantt chart (red dashed rectangles with "🔧 DOWN" label)
+6. View breakdowns in Gantt chart (red dashed rectangles with "🔧 DOWN" label)
-8. Check **"Show Current Maintenance/Breakdowns"** to see all windows
+7. Check **"Show Current Maintenance/Breakdowns"** to see all windows
-9. Click **"Clear All Breakdowns"** to reset to original schedule
+8. Click **"Clear All Breakdowns"** to reset to original schedule

 #### Priority Manager
 - Select job from dropdown
 - Choose new priority (1=urgent, 4=low)
-- Click **"Update Priority"**
+- Click **"Update Priority"** — you'll be prompted to recompute
-- Recompute algorithms to see impact
+- Click **"Compute All Algorithms"** to update KPIs and schedules

-#### Outsourcing Policy
+#### Outsourcing Policy (Cost Threshold)
-- Adjust complexity thresholds for make-or-buy decisions
+- Use the slider to set the cost threshold for outsourcing decisions
+- Click **"Apply Threshold"** — you'll be prompted to recompute
+- Click **"Compute All Algorithms"** so KPIs and assignments reflect the new threshold

+#### Activity Log
+- Navigate to **"📜 Activity Log"** to view a filterable audit trail of jobs, breakdowns, priorities, heuristic computations/applications, and policy changes

+#### Capacity Planning
+- Navigate to **"📐 Capacity Planning"** to run what‑if scenarios (add machines, extend shifts, adjust threshold) and see projected outsourcing/utilization impacts

 ---